Dental Implants – What is the Cost?

 Does Dental Insurance Cover Dental Implants?

 The good news is that most dental insurance providers do cover some of the costs for dental implants.
 Most policies still only allow for $1,0000 – $2,000/year of maximum benefits.
-They don’t typically cover all the expenses so you’re still going to have out of pocket costs, but certainly not as much as you would if you didn’t have insurance at all.
-Talk to your insurance company to find out if they will cover the costs and how much coverage you can get.
+They don’t typically cover all the expenses so you’re still going to have out of pocket costs.
+But certainly not as much as you would if you didn’t have insurance at all.
+Talk to your insurance company to find out if they will cover part of the cost.

 How Can I Determine the Exact Cost of My Dental Implants?